Baptist Health South Florida is committed to caring for our community.

-In fiscal year 2021, Baptist Health provided $403.2 million in total charity care and uncompensated services.
-Thus, providing for nearly 23,500 low-income, uninsured patients, with over than 48,000 charitable encounters.
+In fiscal year 2022, Baptist Health provided $487.9 million in total charity care and uncompensated services.
+Thus, providing for more than 21,000 low-income, uninsured patients, with over 47,000 charitable encounters.
 Though, there is more that needs to be done.

 Through the Community Health Needs Assessment process, Baptist Health engaged a diverse group of community stakeholders, including our patients, community partners, local law enforcement, and spiritual leaders, across Monroe, Miami-Dade, and Palm Beach counties.
 These stakeholders help to identify and prioritize the most prominent health needs for each of our service areas.
 Based on all the information we gathered and analyzed, we determined the top health priorities for our communities.
 In our commitment to South Florida, those identified needs were used to create a strategic plan of programs, resources, and initiatives which each hospital will implement to make a positive impact on the community at large.